Fionn mac Cumhaill: Twentieth century literature

+Twenty-first century literature

+Fionn mac Cumhaill is a recurring character in Jason Savin's "Kings of Munster" trilogy.
+First published in 2022, it retells some of the hero's lesser known stories.

+Daniel Allison published a modern retelling of the Fenian cycle in his 2021 book Finn & the Fianna.
+The second edition, released in 2026, was retitled Irish Mythology: Fionn & the Fianna.

 Plays and shows

 In 1987 Harvey Holton (1949–2010) published Finn with the Three Tygers Press, Cambridge.
 This was a dramatic cycle of poems in Scots for the stage and with music by Hamish Moore, based on the legends of Finn McCool and first performed at The Edinburgh Festival in 1986 before going on tour around Scotland.

 In the 1999 Irish dance show Dancing on Dangerous Ground, conceived and choreographed by former Riverdance leads, Jean Butler and Colin Dunne, Tony Kemp portrayed Fionn in a modernised version of The Pursuit of Diarmuid and Gráinne.
 In this, Diarmuid, played by Colin Dunne, dies at the hands of the Fianna after he and Gráinne, played by Jean Butler, run away together into the forests of Ireland, immediately after Fionn and Gráinne's wedding.
 When she sees Diarmuid's body, Gráinne dies of a broken heart.

-In 2010, Washington DC's Dizzie Miss Lizzie's Roadside Revue debuted their rock musical Finn McCool at the Capitol Fringe Festival.
+In 2010, Washington, D.C.'s Dizzie Miss Lizzie's Roadside Revue debuted their rock musical Finn McCool at the Capitol Fringe Festival.
 The show retells the legend of Fionn mac Cumhaill through punk-inspired rock and was performed at the Woolly Mammoth Theater in March 2011.